citp/privacy-policy-historical/z/zi/zin/zinio.com.md

-> *The following text is extracted and transformed from the zinio.com privacy policy that was archived on 2015-09-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905185505id_/https%3A//sg.zinio.com/www/legal/terms.jsp%23policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zinio.com privacy policy that was archived on 2016-12-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161231124940id_/https%3A//www.zinio.com/www/legal/terms.jsp%23policy) for the most accurate reproduction.*

-#
+# None

 Please review Zinio's Terms of Service, Privacy Policy, and Refund Policy below.